 The Social Networking Policy Template is the right tool for this task.
 With it you can successfully manage and control your employees' activity that are related to your enterprise.

 These sites are continuing to proliferate.
-For example, Facebook is the second most popular site in the world and is continuing to grow in popularity with nearly 60% of global Internet users visiting the site in December 2011, up from approximately 34% in June 2010.
+Facebook is the second most popular site in the world and is continuing to grow in popularity with nearly 60% of global Internet users visiting the site in December of last year.

-- The numbers of users on the site now exceeds 800 million, 70% of which are located outside of the US.
+- The numbers of users on the site in January of 2018 exceeded 2.2 billion, 90% of which were located outside of the US.

 - The rapid growth in popularity and usage of such sites is just part of the problem.

 Companies unaware of the associated dangers of these types of websites risk getting caught of guard.